Shaitan Gwat Lake Trek Guide

 We rested at Jabba for a bit.
 It was past noon now.
 The energy we got from the breakfast noodles was long gone.
 A little while ahead we came across the residents of Jabba Banda who said something to our guide from a distance.
 We stopped for a while and before we knew it the people brought paratha and tea for us.
 They were very surprised to see us so they wanted to show their hospitality.
 We sat with them for a while.
 In the conversation one of them pulled out a gun and they started taking turns practicing shooting on a nearby rock.
 Having a gun thrown around like that made me a little nervous, so we decided to thank our hosts and get going again.

 A little up ahead we came across the next checkpoint which was the Kala Chashma.
-This was a fresh water spring right next to the trail, but its water so nowhere as sweet as the previous spring.
+This was a fresh water spring right next to the trail, but its water so not as sweet as the previous spring in the forest.

 Kala Chashma